-A. All error detection/correction schemes depending on using more bits to store information than what one actually needs.

-Of course, the simplest such scheme is parity.
-With each data item, we store an extra bit called the parity bit.

-1. One convention, called odd parity, specifies that the parity bit be set so that the total number of 1 bits (including the parity bit) is odd Examples:
+- A. All error detection/correction schemes depending on using more bits to store or transmit information than what one actually needs. - B. Of course, the simplest such scheme is parity.
+With each data item (e.g. binary word) we store or transmit an extra bit called the parity bit. - 1.
+One convention, called odd parity, specifies that the parity bit be set so that the total number of 1 bits (including the parity bit) is odd

+Examples:

-Data item 01010101 Item + parity 101010101 Data item 10000011 Item + parity 010000011
+Data item 01010101 Item + parity 101010101 Data item 10000011 Item + parity 010000011 PROJECT

-- 2. An alternate convention, called even parity, sets the parity bit so that the total number of 1 bits (including the parity bit) is even.
+- 2. An alternate convention, called even parity, sets the parity bit so that the total number of 1 bits (including the parity bit) is even. - 3.
 The choice of which convention to use depends on what sort of catastrophic error is judged most likely to occur.
 For example, if a complete system failure would normally result in all data being converted to 0's, then odd parity would report something wrong but even would not.
-On the other hand, if system failure would turn all data to 1's (and the total length of data plus parity is odd) then even parity would be preferred, - 3.
+On the other hand, if system failure would turn all data to 1's (and the total length of data plus parity is odd) then even parity would be preferred. - 4.
 To check the correctness of an item, the receiver simply counts the number of 1 bits and ensures that they are odd or even, as the case may be.
-(Of course, both the originator and the receiver of the item must use the same convention as to odd/even parity.) - 4.
-Parity is what we call a 1-bit error detecting code - a.
-It can tell us that some bit is corrupt but not which one is corrupt.
+(Of course, both the originator and the receiver of the item must use the same convention as to odd/even parity.) - 5.
+Parity is what we call a 1-bit error detecting code - a) It can tell us that some bit is corrupt but not which one is corrupt.
 When a parity error occurs, any data bit might be in error, or the data might itself be fine and the parity bit corrupt!

-- b.
-It can be fooled by a multiple error.
-If 2 bits are corrupted, a parity test will tell us everything is ok. - B. More sophisticated schemes provide for not only detecting but also correcting errors, and may be able to detect multi-bit errors.
-One rather simple example is a scheme once used on magnetic tape. - 1.
-Data on tape is written in blocks, composed of frames.
-Each frame typically has 8 data bits plus a frame parity bit.
+So the only way to deal with an error that is detected this way is to retransmit the corrupted information or recover the correct value from a backup or other source. - b) It can be fooled by a multiple error.
+If 2 bits are corrupted, a parity test will tell us everything is ok! - C. More sophisticated schemes provide for not only detecting but also correcting errors, and may be able to detect multi-bit errors.
+One rather simple example is a scheme that has been used on magnetic tape.
+(While this scheme is not usable in other cases, it does illustrate the basic ideas.)

+- 1. Data on tape is written in blocks, composed of frames.
+Each frame typically has 8 data bits plus a frame parity bit (so 9 bits in all). - 2.
 Each block has a an extra frame called the block checksum, each of whose bits is a parity check on one row position throughout the length of the block e.g.